mattConn/mattconn.github.io/themes/etch/layouts/partials/about.md

 ![](/images/me.png)
 _Speaking on JavaScript Game Development at Brooklyn JS, May 2019_

-I'm a UX Engineer at [Harbour](https://harbourshare.com/) and can be best described as a creative developer with a background in Computer Science.
+Hello!
+I'm a UX Engineer at [Harbour](https://harbourshare.com/) and I like to describe myself as a creative developer with a background in Computer Science.

 My favorite programming languages in no particular order are: C/C++, Python, JavaScript and Go.